KaterynaMkrv/Time-Series-Forecasting-on-Large-Scale-Data/README.md

 # ⛵ Expected Travel Time Prediction for Vessels
 **Group 4 — Kateryna Makarova**

-A powerful and interactive Streamlit application for predicting vessel ETA (Expected Time of Arrival) based on AIS data using multiple machine learning models and integrated analytics for route optimisation.
+A powerful and interactive Streamlit application for predicting vessel ETA (Expected Time of Arrival) based on AIS data using multiple machine learning models and integrated analytics for  **route optimisation** and more efficient  **decision-making **.

 ---